betterwebleon/international-list/README.md

 # international-list

-**International List consists mostly of static cosmetic filters.
-English and few German websites are included.** As regards tracking filters, they have been partly copied from other privacy filter lists.
+International List consists **mostly of static cosmetic filters**.
+English and few German websites are included.
+As regards tracking filters, they have been partly copied from other privacy filter lists.

 **What is the difference between this list and other ad blocking filter lists?**

-International List is a **complementary list** to basic ad blocking filter lists (see chapter number 2 below for more info).
-It blocks various subscription and Facebook pop-ups, as well as doubled social buttons.
-Example: EasyList filter list sometimes blocks only the advert.
+International List is a **complementary list** to basic ad blocking filter lists (for more info see chapter 2 below).
+It blocks various subscription and social pop-ups, as well as doubled social buttons. **For example:** EasyList filter list sometimes blocks only the advert.
 International List removes also the frame, where the ad was originally placed.
 The complete ad frame removal often leaves more space for useful content and is therefore not meant only for aesthetics.

 **What is the difference between this list and other advanced privacy filter lists?**

 International List is a very **"light" (mostly cosmetic)** version of Fanboy Annoyances List.
-This means it doesn't block all the social content.
-Example: if there are social buttons on top and bottom of a webpage, this filter list will remove only social buttons on the top.
+This means it doesn't block all the social content. **For example:** if there are social buttons on top and bottom of a webpage, this filter list will remove only social buttons on the top.
 The others on the bottom remain in order to keep the website functional in terms of social networks.

-*So a basic rule here is: first content, then other social crap.*
+*So a basic rule here is: first content, then other unobtrusive social crap.*

 The list is **intended for simple users** with a set-and-forget approach.
 Copy the raw URL to your content-filtering software's custom filter list (see point 2.B below for more info).
 If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/international-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).

 ###1.
 Recommended content-filtering software:
 **uBlock Origin**

-Why?
-Because it's efficient, lightweight, simple and free.
+*Why?* Because it's efficient, lightweight, simple and free.

 ###2.
 Recommended complementary filter lists:
 **A) following lists can be turned on by *ticking* them in uBlock Origin ["3rd-party filters" tab]**